- I hear Binghamton University has an undergraduate Education Minor. Can you tell me more about it?

 We do not currently have an undergraduate education major that leads to certification.
 Participation and completion of the Minor does not provide you with a New York state teaching certification.

-However, we do have 3 + 2 accelerated degree programs in the Department of Teaching, Learning and Educational Leadership (TLEL) in mathematics, sciences and Romance languages education.
+However, we do have accelerated degree programs in the Department of Teaching, Learning and Educational Leadership (TLEL) in mathematics and Romance languages education.
 In addition, a major in a content area plus the Minor can provide an excellent foundation to an eventual master's degree.
 Find out more about these and other initial teacher preparation programs.

 - When can I apply?

 Students may apply as early as the second semester of their freshman year.

 - How does a student declare the Education Minor?

 Students submit an application found on the TLEL website.
-Students may apply as soon as the Spring semester of their sophomore year.
+Students may apply as soon as the spring semester of their freshman year.
 After submitting an application, students will be notified of the outcome via email.
 Advisors are assigned to students who are accepted.

 - What undergraduate major does a student need to have to apply?